thanhlevu/excel-alike-editor/README.md

 0. Open terminal and cd into the project.

+- Install pnpm to your machine: $ npm install -g pnpm
+- Install dependencies: $ pnpm install

 1. Get into server repository, then run postgresql database using docker:

 - $ cd apps/server
 - $ docker compose up dev-db -d
+- config database connection in /server/.env
 - $ npx prisma migrate dev
-   - $ npx prisma generate

 2. At apps repository, run client and server apps:

 - $ pnpm dev
 - Test the app at http://localhost:5173/
 - To view database with prisma studio, in server repo:
     - $ npx prisma studio

 # How to run E2E test in project